Jamalhussain802/S.E-ASSIGNMENT/paper1/readme.md

 In this section we describe UnityLinter, a static analysis tool able to recognize 7 Unity smells, i.e., the 6 described in Section 3, plus the A MonoBehaviour class contains empty methods.
 UnityLinter has been developed as Python scripts, which takes as input a Unity project and, before detecting smells, extracts three pieces of information: (1) A parse tree of C# files using the srcML tool [21].
 (2) A call graph using Doxygen [30].
 Doxygen generates documentation starting from the source code.
 For this purpose, it is able to extract call graphs, inheritance diagrams, and collaboration diagrams.
 (3) Data flow information using srcSlice [13, 39].
 After having extracted the parse tree, call graph, and data flow, we leverage them to identify the smells, using the rules described in the following.

-# 5.2 Limitations

-The contemporary implementation of UnityLinter suffers of a few limitations, that would be addressed in destiny paintings:

-(1) Limited set of smells covered: as mentioned in Section 3, in this first paintings on online game scent detection we did now no longer consider all feasible smells.
-This might require a scientific evaluation of literature and developers’ discussion, and may be subject of destiny paintings.

-(2) Lightweight and approximate detection of heavyweight methods: as mentioned above, static evaluation isn't always particularly appropriate to discover computationally-in depth methods.
-We mitigated this drawback looking to discover from boards what are (a few) luxurious Unity APIs, and discover their utilization in Update methods.
-Future paintings have to goal an accurate (dynamic) profiling of the Unity framework.

-(3) Very particular detection of Lack of separation of concerns: as defined above, we deal with one particular case of lack of separation of concern (blend up of enter controller and remodel withinside the equal script).
-Clearly, this isn't always the most effective case of interest, and in destiny, in addition instances will be handled.

-(4) Imprecise name graph creation and statistics waft evaluation: Doxygen isn't always a device explicitly designed for specific creation of name graphs (it's far extra a light-weight device conceived for documentation evaluation).
-Also, srcSlice plays a totally light-weight statistics waft evaluation.
-However, to the pleasant of our knowledge, those are the most effective equipment to be had to research C# source code.
-In general, we accept as true with a light-weight evaluation is suitable for SCATs, which have to most effective offer guidelines of candidate smells to developers.